OtherRealms/Action-Blocks-Guide/index.rst

 https://twitter.com/OTrealms

-:Version: 0.1.2
+:Version: 2.0.0 Beta

 Action Blocks is a Blender add-on for constructing complex animations using real keyframes and Actions within a custom node-graph interface.

-Install using .zip file in Preferences->Addons->Install.
+Install using .zip file in Preferences->Extensions->Install from Disk.
 There is no need to extract the .zip file.

 .. contents::